 A. Billing Provider.
 “Billing provider” means a provider or other entity that submits claims to health care claims processors for health care services directly performed or provided to a subscriber or member by a service provider.

 B. Capitated Services.
-“Capitated services” means services rendered by a provider through a contract where payments are based upon a fixed dollar amount for each member on a monthly basis.
+“Capitated services” means services rendered by a provider through a contract where payments are based upon a fixed dollar amount for each member monthly.

 C. Carrier.
-"Carrier" means an insurance company licensed in accordance with 24-A M.R.S.A., including a health maintenance organization, a multiple employer welfare arrangement licensed pursuant to Title 24-A, chapter 81, a preferred provider organization, a fraternal benefit society, or a nonprofit hospital or medical service organization or health plan licensed pursuant to 24 M.R.S.A.
-An employer exempted from the applicability of 24-A M.R.S.A., chapter 56-A under the federal Employee Retirement Income Security Act of 1974, 29 United States Code, Sections 1001 to 1461 (1988) (“ERISA”) is not considered a carrier.
+"Carrier" means an insurance company licensed in accordance with 24-A M.R.S., including a health maintenance organization, a multiple employer welfare arrangement licensed pursuant to Title 24-A, chapter 81, a preferred provider organization, a fraternal benefit society, or a nonprofit hospital or medical service organization or health plan licensed pursuant to 24 M.R.S.
+An employer exempted from the applicability of 24-A M.R.S., chapter 56-A under the federal Employee Retirement Income Security Act of 1974, 29 United States Code, Sections 1001 to 1461 (1988) (“ERISA”) is not considered a carrier.

 D. Co-Insurance.
 “Co-insurance” means the dollar amount a member pays as a pre-determined percentage of the cost of a covered service after the deductible has been paid.